BrunaRihl/ZodiacPairs-Memory-Game/README.md

 ### Color palette

-Selected a color palette with shades of gray, white, black, and blue to capture the atmosphere of a starry sky and convey the sensation of contemplating constellations.
+A color palette was selected, consisting of shades of gray, white, black, and blue, to capture the atmosphere of a starry sky and convey the sensation of contemplating constellations.
 The tones were chosen with the purpose of reflecting the beauty and serenity of the night sky.
-The contrast between soft colors and darker tones not only evoked the shimmering effect of a starry sky but also contributed to creating a pleasant visual experience, aiding in reading and navigation on the website.
+The contrast between soft colors and darker tones not only recreated the shimmering effect of a starry sky but also contributed to creating a pleasant visual experience, aiding in reading and navigation on the website.

 ![ZodiacPairs website color palette](/assets/images/docs/palette.png)